-The awareness campaign was launched September of 2016 to address the rising number of pedestrians who are seriously hurt and killed on California roads.
+The awareness campaign was launched in September of 2016 to address the rising number of pedestrians who are seriously hurt and killed on California roads.
 Safety officials hope that drawing attention to this important issue will help everyone – motorists and pedestrians alike – share the road safely.

 Without the protection of a vehicle, pedestrians are some of the most vulnerable people using California roadways.
-If a pedestrian survives a collision with a car, truck or other vehicle, they are likely to experience severe injuries that require extensive medical attention.
+If a pedestrian survives a collision with a car, truck or other vehicles, they are likely to experience severe injuries that require extensive medical attention.

 The OTS gave some sobering context that reinforces the importance of pedestrian safety:

 - In 2016, 892 pedestrians were killed in California.